abhishta91/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an assistant professor of finance and cyber risk management at University of Twente.
-I am a member of hightech business and entrepreneurship (HBE) department at the faculty of behavioural management and social sciences (BMS).
-My research interests include applied finance, security economics and network security.
-I am interested in empirically measuring the economic impact of cyber attacks on public and private organisations.
-My research aims at helping organisations with cyber security decision-making.
+I am an assistant professor at the *Industrial Engineering and Business Information Systems* group at *University of Twente*.
+My research focuses on empirically measuring the economic/financial impact of cyber attacks.
+In order to do so I device/adapt data-driven economic impact assessment techniques.
+I look to help organisations make well-measured investments in security.
+My doctoral research was funded under NWO project *D3 – Distributed Denial-of-Service Defense: protecting schools and other public organizations*.
+You can access a copy of his doctoral thesis here.
+Other than finding (un)cool methods of finding the “devil” in financial details I am also involved in teaching and guiding students.
+From time to time I also deliver lectures to executives and collaborate with companies to help them with security decision making.
+I am also a member of *behavioural data science incubator* at the faculty of *BMS* at the university, where I contribute to solving social science problems using data science.